Archbishop Ryan High School: Academics

-Ryan offers a variety of studies such as English, Social Studies, Mathematics, Natural and Physical Science Studies, World Languages (Spanish and Latin), Business, Technology, Religion, Music, and Fine Art Studies.
-Coursework is required in the fields of English, Social Studies, Mathematics, Natural and Physical Science Studies, Religion and World Languages.
+Archbishop Ryan offers a variety of studies covering various subject areas including English, Social Studies, Mathematics, Natural and Physical Sciences, World Languages (Spanish and Latin), Business, Technology, Theology, Music, and Fine Arts.
+Coursework is required in the fields of English, Social Studies, Mathematics, Natural and Physical Science Studies, Theology and World Languages.

 Archbishop Ryan has a student/teacher ratio of 21:1.
 Ryan offers both courses in writing skills and digital literacy, and has 11 AP classes.
 Ryan offers a 4-year art program, including AP art and a 4-year music instrumental program.
 Ryan also offers a music tech course.
 Holy Family University offers college level courses at the Ryan campus for seniors during the regular school day.

 Archbishop Ryan hosts the archdiocesan program for students with diagnosed learning needs, the Bonaventure Program.
 The Bonaventure Program is for applicants with an IEP.

-The Class of 2013 received $18 million in scholarships and financial aid for post-graduate study.
-Approximately 92% of Ryan's graduates go on to higher education.
+The Class of 2023 received over $42 million in scholarships and financial aid for post-graduate study.
+Approximately 94% of Ryan's graduates go on to higher education.